Sei Investments Co. Sells 8,045 Shares of TransUnion (NYSE:TRU)

-Sei Investments Co. cut its holdings in shares of TransUnion (NYSE:TRU – Get Rating) by 2.8% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 279,777 shares of the business services provider’s stock after selling 8,045 shares during the quarter.
-Sei Investments Co.’s holdings in TransUnion were worth $33,249,000 as of its most recent SEC filing.
+Sei Investments Co. reduced its stake in shares of TransUnion (NYSE:TRU – Get Rating) by 2.8% in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 279,777 shares of the business services provider’s stock after selling 8,045 shares during the period.
+Sei Investments Co.’s holdings in TransUnion were worth $33,249,000 at the end of the most recent reporting period.

-TransUnion (NYSE:TRU – Get Rating) last announced its quarterly earnings results on Tuesday, April 26th.
+TransUnion (NYSE:TRU – Get Rating) last released its quarterly earnings data on Tuesday, April 26th.
 The business services provider reported $0.93 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.92 by $0.01.
-The firm had revenue of $921.30 million during the quarter, compared to analyst estimates of $910.55 million.
-TransUnion had a return on equity of 18.53% and a net margin of 39.90%.
-TransUnion’s quarterly revenue was up 31.8% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.84 earnings per share.
-Analysts forecast that TransUnion will post 3.65 earnings per share for the current year.
+The firm had revenue of $921.30 million for the quarter, compared to analysts’ expectations of $910.55 million.
+TransUnion had a net margin of 39.90% and a return on equity of 18.53%.
+The company’s revenue for the quarter was up 31.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.84 earnings per share.
+Equities analysts predict that TransUnion will post 3.65 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 10th.
-Investors of record on Friday, May 27th were paid a $0.095 dividend.
-This represents a $0.38 dividend on an annualized basis and a yield of 0.48%.
+The business also recently announced a quarterly dividend, which was paid on Friday, June 10th.
+Stockholders of record on Friday, May 27th were paid a dividend of $0.095 per share.
+This represents a $0.38 dividend on an annualized basis and a dividend yield of 0.48%.
 The ex-dividend date of this dividend was Thursday, May 26th.
-TransUnion’s dividend payout ratio (DPR) is 5.61%.
+TransUnion’s payout ratio is 5.61%.

 TransUnion provides risk and information solutions.
 The company operates in three segments: U.S. Markets, International, and Consumer Interactive.
 The U.S. Markets segment provides consumer reports, actionable insights, and analytics to businesses.
 These businesses use its services to acquire new customers; assess consumer ability to pay for services; identify cross-selling opportunities; measure and manage debt portfolio risk; collect debt; verify consumer identities; and mitigate fraud risk.